gshipley/enterprise_training/AdminTraining.md

 	# ifconfig

-In order to verify that you have successfully added broker.example.com to your dns server, you can perform
+In order to verify that you have successfully added broker.example.com to your DNS server, you can perform

 	# ping broker.example.com